One of the voices objecting to Nikole Hannah-Jones’s hiring at UNC: A newspaper baron — and major donor

 He then waged a long and withering battle against the dominant morning paper, the Gazette, which had been a progressive champion of the civil rights movement.
 The Gazette won Pulitzer Prizes for public service and editorial writing in 1958 for its coverage of the school integration crisis in Little Rock.

-Hussman’s Democrat, meanwhile, was sharply conservative on its editorial pages, said Blackmon, and was especially critical of the state’s young governor, Bill Clinton, and his lawyer-wife, Hillary Clinton.
+Hussman’s Democrat, meanwhile, was sharply conservative on its editorial pages, Blackmon said, and was especially critical of the state’s young governor, Bill Clinton, and his lawyer-wife, Hillary Clinton.
 The Democrat newspaper, he said, was especially keen to emphasize corruption allegations starting in the 1980s surrounding the Clintons’ investment in the Whitewater real estate development, a murky saga that led to lengthy investigations but never resulted in charges for the Clintons.

-The Democrat’s battle with the Gazette culminated in 1984 when the Gazette sued its rival, arguing that the Hussman-owned paper was illegally using profits from WEHCo.’s other businesses to cross-subsidize its losses and drive the Gazette out of business.
-A federal jury found in 1986 that the Democrats’ business tactics were legal, effectively sealing the Gazette’s fate.
+The Democrat’s battle with the Gazette culminated in 1984 when the Gazette sued its rival, arguing that the Hussman-owned paper was illegally using profits from WEHCo’s other businesses to cross-subsidize its losses and drive the Gazette out of business.
+A federal jury found in 1986 that the Democrat’s business tactics were legal, effectively sealing the Gazette’s fate.

-WEHCo. eventually drove under the newspaper that had won admirers for its work in behalf of civil rights.
-WEHCo. acquired the Democrat’s assets in 1991, renaming its flagship paper the Democrat-Gazette.
+WEHCo eventually drove under the newspaper that had won admirers for its work on behalf of civil rights.
+WEHCo acquired the Gazette’s assets in 1991, renaming its flagship paper the Democrat-Gazette.